 Specify the precision requirements (or expectations towards the precision of estimation) in quantitative terms for all expected results.

-Prioritize the needs of information to assist in addressing budget and precision constraints during the technical implementation process.
+Refine priorities to assist in addressing budget and precision constraints during the technical implementation process.

-Making a clear distinction between “must know” information needs and “would be nice to know” information needs – where the latter may be of interest for research or because they address expected upcoming information needs.
+Make a clear distinction between “must know” information needs and “would be nice to know” information needs – where the latter may be of interest for research or because they address expected upcoming information needs.
+Clearly outline the explanation of the specific choices.

 Provide a compilation of information needs that are explicitly specified in a manner that they can be translated into variables that can be operationally observed in an accessible data source.
-This is then part of the technical design planning of the NFMS (see chapter 4).
+This will then be part of the technical design planning of the NFMS (see chapter 4).

 The information needs assessment does essentially respond to the “what” in an NFMS and addresses principles 3, 6, 7, 8, 9 and 10 (Landscape view, Participatory process, and National level information needs, Integration with existing information, Flexible approach and multipurpose approach).